Jahan08/Data-Science-Portfolio/README.md

 While fingerprint comparison provides the local feature of the compounds.
 If we consider a compund as combination of several lego blocks, each block can be responsible for unique behavior of that molecule. so fingerprint similarity shows the how similar or disimilar our compunds with the existing fingerprints database.

-Her we have shown how to use computed molecular descriptors from Part III (as the X variables) to build a regression model for predicting the pIC50 values (the Y variable)
+Here we have shown how to use computed molecular descriptors from Part III (as the X variables) to build a regression model for predicting the pIC50 values (the Y variable)

 Part V - here we demonstarte how to quickly build and compare several regression models () of the coronavirus inhibitors using the lazypredict library in Python